 The Registrar's role would be to:

 If the Act comes into force, it will be reviewed within 3 years, with further reviews every 5 years after that.
-Reviews of the Act should take no longer than 6 months.

 Nothing in the Act affects a person's right to refuse nutrition, hydration or life-sustaining medical treatment.